 Art & Design students will explore 2-D and 3-D art forms, studying how they differ and complement each other.
 Still life drawing, life drawing, and 3-D construction projects will be some of the methods included.
 By the end of the year, students will experience working in teams and as a class community to design and execute 2- and 3-D work that will be installed at the school.

 Creative Art students will have experience working with various materials (ink, clay, tempera paint) in the making of art that is functional and decorative.
 Students will learn about the history of pottery building in the southwest US, and study different clay building methods.
 By the end of the year, they will have gone through the process of designing and creating work for a client in the Tucson community.

 Drama courses are designed to enhance students’ understanding of life through the study and performance of dramatic works.
 Students will develop their ability to express themselves through playwriting activities, studying playwrights and different types of theatrical techniques and traditions.
-Students are expected to write original scenes and /or one-act plays that will be reviewed and performed by local actors.
+Students are expected to write original scenes and /or one-act plays that will be reviewed and performed by local actors. (taught by Joseph Mais)

 This course, in its 4th year, is a partnership with the UA Lead Guitar Program and Brad Richter.
 Students learn the fundamentals of music and classical guitar-playing techniques, fingering and chords.
 This is a performance class and students will have the opportunity to perform on the school’s stage as well as at the UA.
 A Master Teacher is provided through the UA Lead guitar program to work with Sky Islands’ students on a weekly basis thought out the year. (taught by Michael Bagesse)